fmalina/revisions-blocl/privacy.md

 You can disable cookies for the sake of follow-up ads by [opting out](http://www.google.co.uk/ads/preferences).

-If you use AdBlock, none of this matters, just 🙁
+If you use AdBlock, it don't matter 🙁

 ### Tracking
 We don't track you and don't use tracking cookies.